mathieuprog/solid-compose/README.md

 ### Date format

-`setDateFormat` allow to change the date format:
+`setDateFormat` allows to change the date format:

 ```typescript
 import { useLocale } from 'solid-compose';